kedacore/keda-docs/content/docs/2.4/concepts/external-scalers.md

 <br />

-#### 4. Implementing `StreamingIsActive`
+#### 4. Implementing `StreamIsActive`

-Unlike `IsActive`, `StreamingIsActive` is called once when KEDA reconciles the `ScaledObject`, and expects the external scaler to push `IsActiveResponse` whenever the scaler needs KEDA to activate the deployment.
+Unlike `IsActive`, `StreamIsActive` is called once when KEDA reconciles the `ScaledObject`, and expects the external scaler to push `IsActiveResponse` whenever the scaler needs KEDA to activate the deployment.

 This implementation creates a timer and queries USGS APIs on that timer, effectively ignoring `pollingInterval` set in the scaledObject.
 Alternatively any other asynchronous event can be used instead of a timer, like an HTTP request, or a network connection.